imnotkind/pintos/readme.txt

 git fetch --all
 git reset --hard origin/master git pull origin master
+#ONLY SOURCE is in git, so don't forget to make clean, build again!

 #if you want to ignore some file or folder, go to .git/info/exclude and add the name of it.